jagrvargen/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 2. Print Alphabet - Prints the alphabet in lowercase followed by a newline.

 3. Print Alphabt - Prints all lowercase letters in the alphabet except q and e.

+4. Print Alphabets - Prints all the lowercase letters in the alphabet followed immediately by the uppercase letters.